AI and the Learning Environment

 AI and the Learning Environment Taskforce Report & Resources

-In June 2024, the taskforce submitted a report with recommendations to the Office of the Provost.
+In June 2024, the Artificial Intelligence and the Learning Environment Taskforce submitted a report with recommendations to the Office of the Provost.
 The report outlines how they gathered input from across campus, consulted with AI experts, and analyzed industry best practices to create a roadmap for MU to become an “AI forward” institution.
 The report lists the names of the taskforce members and offers recommendations on potential policies and practices our campus should consider in relation to generative AI (Gen AI) and the learning environment.

 2024-2025 Priorities